Merck Manual

 View Patient Education

 Pityriasis rubra pilaris is a rare chronic disorder that causes hyperkeratotic yellowing of the skin, including the trunk, extremities, and, particularly, the palms and soles.
 Red follicular papules typically merge to form red-orange scaling plaques and confluent areas of erythema with islands of normal skin between lesions.
+Diagnosis is clinical.
 Treatment is aimed at relieving symptoms.

 The cause of pityriasis rubra pilaris is unknown.